 Instructions

-- Note: you can make tomatillo sauce ahead of time and store in the glass jar with a lid (or another food storage container) in the refrigerator.
+- Note: you can make salsa verde ahead of time and store in the glass jar with a lid (or another food storage container) in the refrigerator.
 You can make the sauce up to 2 days ahead of time.

-- Preheat oven to 425° and line a large baking sheet with aluminum foil.
+- Preheat oven to 425°F and line a large baking sheet with aluminum foil.
 Lightly grease the foil with some cooking spray.

 - Remove the husks and wash the tomatillos.
 Cut tomatillos and jalapenos in half and cut onion in fourths.
 (You can discard jalapeno seeds if you want your sauce to less spicy.)